jbm1991/jbm1991/README.md

-- 👋 Hi, I’m @jbm1991
+- 👋 Hi, I’m John
-- 👀 I’m interested in Mobile Applications, Web Development, Machine Learning and Data Science
+- 👀 I’m interested in Mobile Applications, Web Development and cybersecurity
-- 🌱 I’m currently learning Machine Learning and Data Science
-- 💞️ I’m looking to collaborate on some new ideas I have, which will be showing up as repositories below over the next few months
 - 📫 You can reach me on Twitter